M

 Workspace

-SAVE: If you are planning on running your online teaching business from your house, you probably understand that comfort matters when you give classes.
+SAVE: You probably understand that comfort matters when you give classes, if you are planning on running your online teaching business from your house.
 Most online teachers work from their couch or dining table, which is fine provided that it is located in a noise-free setting with a suitable background.

-SPLURGE: As you scale your business, you can splurge on a comfier and more professional-looking dedicated teaching workstation.
+SPLURGE: You can splurge on a comfier and more professional-looking dedicated teaching workstation as you scale your business.
 You can set up a desk in a quiet room or a corner of your house and work on decorating your fixed teaching background.
 You can even work with more ease by adding a laptop stand to prop your computer up to eye level.

 Teaching materials and books

-SAVE: When you are just starting your business, you may be looking for English textbooks or supplementary materials, but you may not be ready to add them to your expenses yet.
+SAVE: You may be looking for English textbooks or supplementary materials when you are just starting your business, but you may not be ready to add them to your expenses yet.
 Do not worry.
 Many ESL textbooks in PDF format are available for free download.
 Additionally, many free online teaching resources provide grammar worksheets, online games, and reading comprehension exercises.

 SPLURGE: Buying the PDF versions of high-quality English textbooks, which usually come in student and teacher versions, is a good investment for your online English teaching business because you can repeatedly use them for your classes as your business grows.
 Plus, it saves you time, since you will not have to search for reading and audiovisual materials to download from different online ESL resources.